 William is like a burr in Kathryn’s side from the very beginning.
 Even the way he insists on calling her “Kate” irritates her thoroughly, yet she can’t keep from listening for his voice.
 Though he claims he is the only man for her, she is certain he only wants her rich dowry.
 When he proposes marriage, she accepts as a way out of her miserable home.

 Freed from her cruel family and judgmental town, Kathryn must decide whether she will continue her battle of wills with the sometimes charming, often maddening Sir William.
 Will she remain the shrewish Kathryn or find a way to be Will’s Kate?

-Two years later, Benedict returns, newly knighted and made wealthy by the victorious King Henry VII, and Beatrice is determined to pretend he never meant anything to her, and Benedict seems happy to do the same.
-As they are companions to the king and his consort, they can’t just ignore each other, and if they can’t ignore each other, they’ll trade insults with an intensity as deep as their love once was.
+Two years later, Benedict has returned, newly knighted and made wealthy by the victorious King Henry VII.
+Beatrice is determined to pretend he never meant anything to her, and Benedict seems happy to do the same.
+As they are companions to the king and his consort, they can’t just ignore each other, and since friendship seems impossible, they trade insults with an intensity as deep as their love once was.
 And all the while, despite intense social pressure, they both refuse to consider marriage.
 To anyone.

 One day, Beatrice notices that Benedict’s behavior has taken an odd turn: he’s no longer combative but kind.
 On the heels of this, Beatrice overhears her favorite cousin, Grace, say that Benedict loves her.
 Suddenly, she doubts everything that has happened — and everything she has felt — since his return.
 But just as she and Benedict are finally learning to love once more, Grace is wrongfully accused of infidelity by her fiancé, and Beatrice will risk her own future with Benedict to uncover the truth.